joshbduncan/quotr/README.md

 - [x] add tokens on search update
 - [x] figure out how to remove old tokens on search update
 - [ ] add category count
+- [ ] add block for search terms that should show in top 100

 ## Change Log